Abhay-k12/Swach_Shala_HackOrbit/README.md

 ## 📖 Project Overview

-🧼 **Swachh Shala** is an AI-powered hygiene inspection and complaint management platform built for **government and public schools**.
-It ensures timely identification of hygiene issues using **image-based AI classification**, automates complaint reporting, and streamlines school registration for state authorities.
+🧼 *Swachh Shala* is an AI-powered hygiene inspection and complaint management platform built for *government and public schools.
+It ensures timely identification of hygiene issues using **image-based AI classification*, automates complaint reporting, and streamlines school registration for state authorities.

 The platform enables:
-- 📸 **AI-based detection** of hygiene irregularities from school-uploaded images
+- 📸 *AI-based detection* of hygiene irregularities from school-uploaded images
-- 📝 **Complaint management and reporting** for institutions
+- 📝 *Complaint management and reporting* for institutions
-- 🗂️ **Admin control over registration and complaint validation**
+- 🗂 *Admin control over registration and complaint validation*
-- 📄 **On-demand PDF hygiene reports** for any institution
+- 📄 *On-demand PDF hygiene reports* for any institution
 - 🏫 Transparent, data-driven hygiene inspections for policy improvement

 ---